DaGeRe/peass/README.md

 The dependency-module makes it possible to determine which tests may have changed performance based on static and and dynamic analysis of a projects sources.

-The easiest way to determine the changes tests is using de.peass.DependencyExecutionReader -folder $PROJECTFOLDER.
+The easiest way to determine the changes tests is using `./peass select -folder $PROJECTFOLDER`.
 In order to parallelize the process, it is possible to further specify the count of parallel threads using -threads .. .

 This executes two steps: The static test selection and the trace analysis.
 These are described in the following.